Kathleen Turner: Early life

-Owing to her father's position with the Foreign Service, Turner grew up in Canada, Cuba, Venezuela, and London, and England.
+Owing to her father's position with the Foreign Service, Turner grew up in Canada, Cuba, Venezuela, and London, England.
 She attended high school at The American School in London, graduating in 1972.
 "The start of real acting for me began during high school in London", she stated in her 2008 memoir.
 "There were seven of us who were sort of a theater mafia.
 We produced, directed, acted, chose the plays, got one teacher fired and another one hired."
 Her father died of a coronary thrombosis one week before her graduation, and the family returned to Springfield, Missouri.
 At the age of 19, Turner began volunteering at a local Planned Parenthood office.

 She attended Southwest Missouri State University for two years, studying theater.
 During this period, director Herbert Blau saw her performance in The House of Blue Leaves, and invited her to spend her senior year at the University of Maryland, Baltimore County, where she received a Bachelor of Fine Arts degree in 1977.
 During that period, Turner acted in several productions directed by film and stage director Steve Yeager.

 Career

 Theatre work and Broadway debut

 In 1973, Turner spent the summer with her mother in Midland, Texas.
-There, at Yucca Theater, Turner made history when she was cast as the first female villain in the Summer Mummers 1973 melodrama, Plodding Among the Planets.
+There, at the Yucca Theater, Turner made history when she was cast as the first female villain in the Summer Mummers 1973 melodrama, Plodding Among the Planets.

 Several months after moving to New York City in 1977, Turner took over the female lead in Michael Zetter's play Mister T, which co-starred Jonathan Frakes and played at Soho Repertory Theatre.
 That production marked her off-Broadway debut.
 Several months later, Turner made her Broadway debut as Judith Hastings in Gemini by Albert Innaurato, staged at The Little Theatre (now known as the Helen Hayes Theater) and starring Danny Aiello.
 It opened May 21, 1977, during the time when she was appearing in the soap The Doctors.